hafsa-1/guess-game/README.md

 # guessgame
-site is published at https://sehrishbashir.github.io/guessgame/.
+site is ready to be published at https://hafsa-1.github.io/guess-game/.